Our current priority:

 Ryan Oelrich MA, MBA Executive Director

 Ryan became Priority Spokane’s Executive Director in 2015.
 A Gonzaga University Graduate, he’s founded and directed several nonprofit organizations and businesses.
 He’s a RWJF Culture of Health Fellow and received the Peirone prize for service in 2016.
 He’s received Congressional recognition for his work on poverty issues and is an advocate for increased coordination and collaboration to achieve results which was the subject of one of his TED talks.
+He formerly served as a Spokane City Council Member.

 Community Sponsorships